April 1, 2025

 Many slow motion apps offer a speed tool or dedicated slow-mo mode to help slow down your video.

-You ideally want a slow motion app with built-in tools to help you slow down your video, add effects, and export or share to other platforms in various video formats.
-But the features that will be most useful to you depend on your workflow and experience level.
+You ideally want a slow motion app with built-in tools to help you slow down your video, add creative effects, and export or share to other platforms in various video formats.
+But the features that will be most useful to you depend on your workflow, experience level, and what type of footage you're enhancing (sports, nature, or cinematic content).

 Export resolution and formats